renovatebot/renovate/lib/datasource/aws-machine-image/readme.md

 };
 ```

-This would match every file, and would recognize the following lines
+This would match every file, and would recognize the following lines:

 ```yaml
 # With am name mentioned in the comments